jeffcwj/openmw-cn-android/docs/source/reference/modding/animation-blending.rst

 Animation blending
 ##################

 It smooths out animation transitions for essentially every animation in the game without affecting gameplay.
 If ``smooth animation transitions`` setting is enabled in the launcher or the config files.
-The default OpenMW animation blending config file (the global config) affects actors only.

 Animation makers can bundle ``.yaml``/``.json`` files together with their ``.kf`` files to specify the blending style of their animations.
 Those settings will only affect the corresponding animation files.

+The default OpenMW animation blending config file (the global config) affects actors only, that restriction doesn't apply to other animation blending config files; they can affect animated objects too.
 Do not override the global config file in your mod, instead create a ``your_modded_animation_file_name.yaml`` file and put it in the same folder as your ``.kf`` file.

 For example, if your mod includes a ``newAnimations.kf`` file, you can put a ``newAnimations.yaml`` file beside it and fill it with your blending rules.